The Meaning of Joy & 3 Ways to Feel More Joy

 We’re all meant to be experiencing joy.
 The secret longings and drives in our hearts are there for a reason.
 They align us with our purpose and our destiny.
 We will feel joy when we are living our true purpose.

-Try to listen to that small still voice within you, be still, and take your attention inside.
-Sometimes God speaks to us in dreams, during the day in the natural world, or in prompting us to call someone, read a certain book, or watch a particular movie.
-God is working in our lives all the time in the spiritual realm and the natural world.
+Sometimes God or our higher power speaks to us in dreams, during the day in the natural world, or in prompting us to call someone, read a certain book, or watch a particular movie.
+God is working in our lives all the time, in both the spiritual and natural realms.
 So keep your eyes and ears attuned to all the messages you’re receiving.
-If they are positive they are from a higher power, if they are negative or derogatory they might be coming from your own limiting beliefs and negative words you sometimes say to yourself.
-Joy is something we can all experience, and we can be living a divinely inspired freedom.
+If they are positive, they are from God; if they are negative or derogatory, they might come from your own limiting beliefs or the negative words you sometimes say to yourself.

-Meaning of Joy
+The Meaning of Joy

 Here’s the antonym: misery